tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 <h2>Making a Backup</h2>

-You have to make a backup of all the data stored on your TS-41x before starting with the installation of Debian since Debian will format the whole disk during the installation.
+You have to make a backup of all the data stored on your QNAP before starting with the installation of Debian since Debian will format the whole disk during the installation.
 Also, Debian will replace the QNAP firmware in flash, so it's also recommended to make a copy of the flash (mtd)